bhavints/bhavints.github.io/index.md

 Thanks for visiting!

-At present, I am a senior Computer Science student at the University of Southern California in Los Angeles.
+At present, I am a Master's Computer Science student at the University of Southern California in Los Angeles.
 I am a software engineer with an interest in autonomous systems of all kinds.

 Here's a quick rundown of my techncial experience:
 <ul>